 The threats to children’s rights are many and the need to respond urgent.
-HDF partners with like-minded organisations to tackle some of the gravest abuses of their rights, specifically child sexual abuse and harmful practices.
+HDF partners with like-minded organisations to tackle some of the gravest threats to their rights – specifically, the under-resourced issues of online child sexual exploitation and abuse and female genital mutilation/cutting.
 We provide support to a network of community, national and international organisations through a combination of funding, capacity building and thoughtful leadership and advice.

 “Our mantra is children can’t wait.
 It’s the urgent reality that underpins our work.
 It encourages us to question, be creative, and explore better ways of protecting children’s rights.”

 Executive Director, Human Dignity Foundation

 In 2009 HDF’s board, led by Founder and Chairman Dr John Climax, took the decision to become a limited life foundation.
 By compressing the period in which HDF can contribute to its mission, we have increased the relative size, intensity and urgency of our contribution.
 Our aim has always been to identify the most effective role we can play.
 HDF is currently in the final ‘sunset phase’ of funding and we are prioritising the long-term sustainability of our work and of the broader effort to protect and promote children’s rights.

 Human Dignity Foundation is founded by Dr John Climax as a registered charity in Switzerland.

 Landmark grants distributed in response to the earthquake in Pakistan and to support education in South African townships.